uniget-org/cli/README.md

 `docker-setup` will warn you if some prerequisites are missing.

+Releases are tested on the following distributions:
+- Alpine 3.15
+- Debian 11
+- Fedora 35
+- Ubuntu 20.04
+- Ubuntu 21.04

+`docker-setup` cannot be supported on CentOS because it does not offer `iptables-legacy`.
+As long as Docker does not support `nftables`, the daemon can only run with [`--iptables=false` which breaks container networking](https://docs.docker.com/network/iptables/#prevent-docker-from-manipulating-iptables).

 ## Tools

 The following tools are included in `docker-setup`.
 The exact versions are pinned inside `docker-setup`.